 Often that is enough.
 But sometimes even these small problems are symptoms of something bigger that's simmering in the background.
 Maybe your applications sound notoriously uninspired because you're just not happy at all in the field you're working in.
 Even then, clever application tips will, at best, land you a new job - one you don't really want.
 The short term goal is achieved - but viewed holistically, you have gained little.

-In such cases, systemic coaching is also useful.
-Because it helps you to really understand what is happening in your life.
-And to find answers that bring you further.
-The small question from the beginning is then sometimes answered almost automatically - because, for example, the convincing application for the job you really burn for suddenly writes itself.
+In such cases, systemic Coaching also useful.
+Because it helps you to really understand what's happening in your life.
+And to find answers that take you further.
+The small question from the beginning is then sometimes answered almost automatically - because, for example, the convincing application for the job you're really burning for suddenly writes itself.

 Systemic approaches work just as well in personal contexts as they do in families, teams and companies or organisations, where concrete grievances can also be symptoms of something going wrong "in the system".

 But how do we even define this "system"?
 It means something like the totality of relationships, ideas, rules, values, beliefs, experiences et cetera that make up the world of this individual/group.
 All aspects interact in complex ways - and therefore the relationships between causes and effects are rarely simple and linear.
 They are usually multi-layered and often difficult to access.

 Armed with this definition, clients set out to trace the sources of problems in the labyrinth of their systems - and to find solutions that are viable within the system (i.e., for you personally or for this specific group of people).
 It's not about doing something that might seem like the "right" thing to an outsider.
 Nor is it about, changes to force, to overturn and reorganize everything from scratch.
 Systemic coaching is about:

 A systemic coach supports this process - ideally as efficiently as with restraint.